-To honor the heroes who fought in World war II and those on the home front who produced the tanks, ships, and aircraft that enabled the United States and its Allies to achieve victory, one of the most diverse arrays of World War II aircraft ever assembled will once again fly above the National Mall, from the Lincoln Memorial towards the U.S. Capitol in Washington, D.C., on Friday, May 8, 2020, the 75th anniversary of Victory in Europe (VE) Day, as part of the Arsenal of Democracy: World War II Victory Capitol Flyover.
+To honor the heroes who fought in World war II and those on the home front who produced the tanks, ships, and aircraft that enabled the United States and its Allies to achieve victory, one of the most diverse arrays of World War II aircraft ever assembled will once again fly above the National Mall, from the Lincoln Memorial towards the U.S. Capitol in Washington, D.C., on Friday, September 25, 2020, as part of the Arsenal of Democracy: World War II Victory Capitol Flyover.

-Around 100 U.S. and Allied World War II aircraft will fly overhead in 24 separate historically sequenced warbird formations.
-The formations will represent the War’s major battles, from Battle of Britain through the final air assault on Japan, and conclude with a missing man formation.
-The 40-minute exhibition will fly right over the World War II Memorial commemorative ceremonies.
+Approximately 70 vintage military aircraft in 15 historically sequenced formations are expected to participate in the 40-minute flyover, which will fly right over the World War II memorial commemorative ceremonies..
 Aircraft are being provided by multiple organizations and individuals whose mission is to preserve these historic artifacts in flying condition.
-This is the second such flyover ever to take place in the nation’s capital.
 Aircraft expected to participate include:

 The Curtis P-40 Warhawk, P-39 Aerocobra, P-38 Lightning, Douglas 58D Dauntless (the plane flown by the Tuskeegee Airmen), PBY Catalina, P-51 Mustang, P-47 Thunderbolt, FG-1D Corsair, B-25 Mitchell, B-17 Flying Fortress, B26A , Grumman TBM Avengers, B29 Superfortress, Vought FG-1D Corsairs, and many others.

 Any camera is acceptable for this safari, including cellphones, but for best results we suggest DSLR or mirrorless cameras with interchangeable lenses and rapid shooting capability, a telephoto zoom lens of 200-400 mm or greater, and a wide angle lens with circular polarizer filter.
-Clients unfamiliar with DC will appreciate our site selection choices that give them the best angles on the aircraft.
+This location gives a perfect view of the planes as they travel from west to east along Independence Avenue SW on the National Mmall.

 - Extra memory cards